edouardswiac/httpfarm/README.md

 - In memory storage (Persistent storage planned in future versions)
 - REST/JSON management API (Create/View/Delete jobs and executions)
 - ~16mo JAR with 0 dependencies.
-- Asynchronous I/O enables hundred of concurrent job executions on modest hardware
+- Asynchronous I/O enables XXX of concurrent job executions on modest hardware

 ## Why not just use cron?
 - Errors are swallowed unless execution output is piped to a notification system